ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 [video1]: ./project_video.mp4

 ## Traning data

 I used the data provided by Udacity.
-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train the classifier.
+Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 The dataset contains in total 17,760 color images of dimension 64×64 px.
-8,792 samples contain a vehicles and 8,968 samples do not.
-The dataset is then balanced.
+8,792 samples contain a vehicle and 8,968 samples do not.

 ## Feature extraction